 The label of professional is not a right but must be earned.
 The special contract physicians have with society has professionalism as its foundation.
 Professionalism consists of fundamentally important qualities including altruism, compassion and empathy, respect for patients and health care workers, commitment to ongoing excellence, honesty, trustworthiness, integrity, accountability, recognition of limits, collaboration, and duty to society.

-Professional development is an on-going process at all levels of training and practice.
+Professional development is an ongoing process at all levels of training and practice.
 The purpose of this document is to outline those elements of professionalism expected of our medical students.
-It is not meant to be all encompassing, providing exact guidelines for all possible situations.
-Rather, four broad categories of professional behaviors are described below, with specific principles cited for each in bold print, and examples provided for some of the principles in regular text.
+It is not meant to be all-encompassing, providing exact guidelines for all possible situations.
 While this document was developed with medical students in mind, it is generally applicable to all medical professionals.

 - Students have a responsibility to actively participate in their education and to work to improve the educational environment for future students.